nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Mash through, and enter the first city to the right, move Sprigg to first.

 #### Highwayman (2100/7)
-  * Sprigg - Target Highwayman
-    * 2 / 2 / 1
+  * Sprigg - 2 / 2 / 1 - DoppelGanger WightKnight
-    * DoppelGanger WightKnight
-  * Lynx - Target Highwayman
-    * 1
-    * Strengthen WightKnight
+  * Lynx - 1 - Strengthen WightKnight
-  * Harle - Target Highwayman
-    * 1
-    * TurnWhite WightKnight
+  * Harle - 1 - TurnWhite WightKnight
-  * WightKnight - Target Highwayman
-    * 1 / 3
+  * WightKnight - 1 / 3
-  * Lynx - Target Highwayman
-    * 1
-    * TurnWhite Lynx
+  * Lynx - Get to Level 3 - TurnWhite Lynx
-  * Harle - Target Highwayman
-    * Get to Level 4
+  * Harle - Get to Level 4
-  * WightKnight - Target Highwayman
-    * 3 / 3
+  * WightKnight - 3 / 3
   * Harle - Panacea WightKnight (if hit by exhaust gas)
-  * Lynx - 1 / 2 / 2
+  * Lynx - 1 / 2 / 2 (or Blackout Self)
   * WightKnight - 3 / 3
   * **SPLIT AFTER THE WIN MENU**